wcko87/beatoraja-english-guide/Home.md

 #### 1. Download 64-bit Java
 - [Download Java from here](https://www.java.com/en/download/manual.jsp).
 Make sure to get a **64-bit** version of Java.
 - beatoraja may not run properly on 32-bit java.
 Refer to [this error description](#2-invalid-maximum-heap-size--xmx4g) for more details.
 - We suggest Java 8, as it has JavaFX included. beatoraja is compiled with Java 8, though it will still work on later versions of Java as long as JavaFX is present.
+Refer to [this error description](#4-error-could-not-find-or-load-main-class-bmsplayerbeatorajamainloader) for more details.

 #### 2. Download beatoraja
 - [Download beatoraja from here](https://mocha-repository.info/download.php).